albill/albill.github.com/_posts/2002-11-12-the-seven-sermons-to-the-dead-sermo-ii.markdown

 ---
+author: admin
+date: '2002-11-12 17:16:00'
 layout: post
+slug: the-seven-sermons-to-the-dead-sermo-ii
+status: publish
 title: The Seven Sermons to the Dead, Sermo II
-published: true
-meta: {}

-tags:
+wordpress_id: '1018'
+categories:
 - Spirituality
-type: post
-status: publish
 ---
 <font size="+1"><strong>Sermo II</strong></font>
 In the night the dead stood along the wall and cried: